 Simply investing in the right mix of low-fee index funds would reduce these high fees whilst delivering stronger returns than almost all actively managed super funds over the long run.

 Active super funds constantly claim to be able to protect your money during a downturn.
 However, during COVID-19 they failed to do so with 60% of super fund options returning a negative number for the 2020 financial year.
+During the 2022 downturn, 93% of superfunds had a negative financial year performance.

 The millions of working Australians in default super funds could benefit greatly if all their super money went into a low-cost index fund.